 The species distribution is widespread in the northern parts of South Africa, from northern KwaZulu-Natal and north of the Vaal River to Botswana, as well as Mozambique, Zimbabwe, Namibia and southern Angola.

 The habitat is subtropical woodland and grassland in dry, acidic, sandy soils, absent from clayey or marshy areas.
-The species is not considered threatened in its habitat early in the twenty first century (Vahrmeijer, 1981; Pooley, 1988; Wikipedia; www.redlist.sanbi.org).
+The species is not considered to be threatened in its habitat early in the twenty first century (Vahrmeijer, 1981; Pooley, 1988; Wikipedia; www.redlist.sanbi.org).